Tale of Tales (1979 film)

 Tale of Tales (Сказка сказок, Skazka skazok) is a 1979 Soviet/Russian animated film directed by Yuri Norstein and produced by the Soyuzmultfilm studio in Moscow.
-It has won numerous awards, has been acclaimed by critics and other animators, and has received the title of greatest animated film of all time in various polls.
-It has been the subject of a 2005 book by Clare Kitson titled Yuri Norstein and Tale of Tales: An Animator's Journey.
+Having won numerous awards, acclaimed by both critics and animators, various polls have recognized it as the greatest animated film of all time.
+The film was analyzed in the 2005 book Yuri Norstein and Tale of Tales: An Animator's Journey by Clare Kitson.

 Plot

 Tale of Tales, like Andrei Tarkovsky's Mirror, attempts to structure itself like a human memory.
-Memories are not recalled in neat chronological order; instead, they are recalled by the association of one thing with another, which means that any attempt to put memory on film cannot be told like a conventional narrative.
+Memories are not recalled in neat chronological order; instead, they are recalled by the association of one thing to another, which means that any attempt to put memory on film cannot be told like a conventional narrative.
 The film is thus made up of a series of related sequences whose scenes are interspersed between each other.
 One of the primary themes involves war, with particular emphasis on the enormous losses the Soviet Union suffered on the Eastern Front during World War II.
 Several recurring characters and their interactions make up a large part of the film, such as the poet, the little girl and the bull, the little boy and the crows, the dancers and the soldiers, the train, the apples and especially the little grey wolf (се́ренький волчо́к, syeryenkiy volchok).

 Yuri Norstein wrote in Iskusstvo Kino magazine that the film is "about simple concepts that give you the strength to live."